Diameter for Settling Velocity with respect to Kinematic Viscosity Solution

 Diameter of Particle given Volume of Particle

-Go Diameter = (6*Volume of One Particle/pi)^(1/3)
+LaTeX Go Diameter of a Spherical Particle = (6*Volume of One Particle/pi)^(1/3)

 Diameter for Settling Velocity with respect to Kinematic Viscosity Formula

-What is kinematic viscosity?
+What is Kinematic Viscosity?

-Kinematic viscosity is a measure of a fluid's internal resistance to flow under gravitational forces.
+Kinematic Viscosity is a measure of a fluid's internal resistance to flow under gravitational forces.
 It is determined by measuring the time in seconds, required for a fixed volume of fluid to flow a known distance by gravity through a capillary within a calibrated viscometer at a closely controlled temperature.

 How to Calculate Diameter for Settling Velocity with respect to Kinematic Viscosity?